-amendments, by

-clearly and The Prevention
+clearly and Act has not

-explicitly defining of Terrorism
+explicitly defining been amended.

-the actions that Act has not
+the actions that

-constitute been amended.
+constitute

 opposition or

 incitement to

 opposition to the

 regime; And the

 abolition of non-

 specific and

 general phrases

 such as "changing

 the state's

 economic or social

-entity or the basic
+entity or the basic conditions of

-conditions of

 society."

-3. Amending Article
+3.

 1 of the Prevention

 of Terrorism Law

 No. (55) of 2006

 and its

 amendments to

 ensure that

-terrorism is
+terrorism is defined Many

-defined accurately

-and clearly, 3.6

-avoiding broad Many

-terminology, and individuals
+accurately and individuals

-reviewing the have been
+clearly, avoiding have been

-forms of arrested under
+broad terminology, arrested under

-criminalization the above legal
+and reviewing the the above legal

+forms of provisions.

+criminalization provisions.

-mentioned in the provisions.
+mentioned in the

 same law to ensure

 that they are

 formulated

 accurately.

 4. Resorting to

 detention in the

 narrowest limits

 and for

 considerations

 related to the

 proper conduct of

 the investigation

 and the

 maintenance of

 public order, and

 not considering it

 the basic rule;

 decause this is a

 clear and explicit

 violation of

 international

-memanona J
+standards related to

+the right to a fair

+uic rigiii io a fall